thelastpickle/cassandra-medusa/README.md

 -----
 Choose and initialize the storage system:

 * Local storage can be used in conjunction with NFS mounts to store backups off nodes.
+The backup directory must be accessible from all nodes in the cluster and mounted appropriately.
+If the backup folder is not shared, the nodes will only see their own backups.
 * [Google Cloud Storage setup](https://github.com/thelastpickle/cassandra-medusa/blob/master/docs/gcs_setup.md)
 * [AWS S3 setup](https://github.com/thelastpickle/cassandra-medusa/blob/master/docs/aws_s3_setup.md)

 Install Medusa on each Cassandra node:

-* Either run `sudo pip3 install cassandra-medusa`
+* if the storage backend is a locally accessible shared storage, run `sudo pip3 install cassandra-medusa`
-* or clone the github repo and run : `sudo python3 setup.py install`
+* if your backups are to be stored in AWS S3, run `sudo pip3 install cassandra-medusa[S3]`
+* if your backups are to be stored in Google Cloud Storage, run `sudo pip3 install cassandra-medusa[GCS]`

 Running the installation using `sudo` is necessary to have the `/usr/local/bin/medusa` script created properly.